www.RogerWendell.com

 Yellow Arrow Pointing Right Click Here for my Bear Safety page...

 Back in the late 1990's and early 2000's I was a webmaster (with Charlie Oriez and others) for the Sierra Club's Rocky Mountain Chapter in Colorado.
 At that time I created a number of their webpages, related to the outdoors, in addition to writing a few articles for their state publication and group newsletters.
 Below is much of what I wrote, back then, about the Ten Essentials.
-However, times (and technology) changes so I want to caution you that there is a lot more to this subject that you need to know to be safe in the backcountry!
-So, enjoy what I've posted here (and wrote back then) but please study the latest materials (from other sources) for not only your own safety, but also to help keep animals and the natural environment as undisturbed as possible.
+However, times (and technology) changed so I have since updated this list a little.
+Because more change is inevitable be sure to update yourself on the latest techniques and equipment needed in the backcountry.
+So, enjoy what I've posted here (and mostly wrote in the late 1990s) but please study the latest materials (from other sources) for not only your own safety, but also to help keep animals and the natural environment as undisturbed as possible.

 As the Chapter's new outings Chair, I encourage, almost insist, that we spend more time with nature.
 I hope to devote future articles to destinations, low impact techniques, and the interesting experiences to be found outdoors.
 First, we need to look at some basic safety items that should be included in every daypack.
 Each member of any outing should always carry at least these basic items in case of an emergency.
 (Remember, reading a short essay like this is not sufficient preparation for an outdoor experience.)

-3. Matches and Fire Starter - A good supply of matches (protected against moisture) and at least two butane lighters.
-"Fire Starter" is any type of material that can be used to ensure that the fire stays lit and grows, even during wet conditions (i.e., candles or chemical and wax preparations available at outdoor and surplus stores).
+3. Matches and Fire Starter - A good supply of matches (protected against moisture), at least two butane lighters, and "fire starter."
+"Fire Starter" is any type of material that can be used to ensure that a fire can be lit (and grows), even during wet conditions.

 4. Headlamp or Flashlight with extra bulb and batteries - Headlamps are preferred because they free your hands for other tasks.